qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

     ```

   (if you have any issues, more detailed installation instructions can be found [here](https://github.com/phoebe-p/S4).
-- You must use the fork of S4 at [https://github.com/phoebe-p/S4](https://github.com/phoebe-p/S4); the
+- You must use the fork of S4 at [https://github.com/phoebe-p/S4](https://github.com/phoebe-p/S4), as the
-      main branch is not compatible with Python 3.x:
+      main branch is not compatible with Python 3:

     ```bash
     git clone https://github.com/phoebe-p/S4.git